 These degrees listed above have slightly different graduation requirements than other Clark transfer degrees because the curriculum was created via an articulation agreement between Washington two-year and four-year schools.
-Most notably, these AS degrees do not share Clark's requirement for HPE.
-Clark students are encouraged to take HPE, where appropriate, in case their degree choice changes.
+Most notably, these AS degrees do not share Clark's requirement for Health and Physical Education.
+Clark students are encouraged to take Health and Physical Education, where appropriate, in case their degree choice changes.
 General Education requirements and general credit restrictions are identical.
+Please see Section G: Major Related Programs (MRPs) for curriculum.